-This article will help you to fix a search indexing problems on Windows 8.1/10 that actually takes too much CPU load, like Search Protocol Host and Search Filter Host.
+This article will help you to fix a search indexing problems on Windows 10/8.1 that actually takes high CPU and Memory utilization by the Search Protocol Host and Search Filter Host processes.
 This is a problem that seems come in to Windows 8.1 and 10.

-Search Filter Host and Indexer high CPU issue
+High CPU Usage of Search Filter Host and Indexer

 At first, make sure you really have some problems with CPU load.